 Mathematics Teacher/Dorm Parent

-Mr. Larrivee is now entering his second year at Lee Academy after a productive first year in the math department.
+Mr. Larrivee has been a math teacher at LA since 2011.
 Before arriving at Lee Academy, he taught mathematics and computer science at Biddeford High School for 21 years.
 He earned his mechanical engineering degree from the Community College of Rhode Island, as well as a Bachelor of Arts in Mathematics from Rhode Island College, and a Master’s of Science in Instructional Education.
 He has a passion for art and holds a degree from the New Hampshire Institute of Art in Photography.
 In his spare time, he enjoys riding his Honda 750.

 Mrs. Linscott lives in Lakeville, Maine with her husband, Sterling ’84, and their son Ethan and daughter Elena.
 She began teaching in 1998 in Rhode Island, then at schools in eastern interior Maine (Mattanawcook Academy and Old Town Middle and High Schools).
 Her career began at Lee Academy in 2005; she currently teaches physics, environmental science, AP Physics, and AP Environmental Science.
 Mrs. Linscott holds a Bachelor’s Degree in Hydrology from the University of New Hampshire and a Master’s Degree in Science Education from the University of Maine.
 She is also a graduate of the Teacher Certification Program at Providence College.
 She worked as an environmental scientist before pursuing a career in education.
 Mrs. Linscott is the advisor for LA’s Envirothon team, and advisor for the National Honor Society, Student Council, and for our Community Service Club.
 She serves as a facilitator for Maine Project Learning Tree, a forestry- based environmental education program, for which she has written curriculum and presented at workshops.
 She also volunteers with the Silver Lakers Recreation Program, which provides athletic and learning enrichment activities for local children.
 She enjoys gardening, hiking, snowshoeing, kayaking, and activities with her family.
 In the winter of 2015, Mrs. Linscott led the first group of local LA students to ever visit mainland China; the program was an exchange with students from Lishui, centered around environmental topics.